Catania

 Pasta

-Norma’s Legacy
+Norma’s legacy

 For your primo piatto, the first course – which usually consists of a bowl of pasta in Italy –, Pasta alla Norma comes highly recommended: This recipe from Catania includes macaroni, aubergines, tomatoes, and Ricotta Salata, a typical salty feta cheese.
 This dish has been around since the 19th century: it was named after the opera “Norma”, composed by Catanian-native Vincenzo Bellini.
 And who knows – perhaps, after a moment of enraptured silence, the taste of the Pasta alla Norma will inspire you to belt out a song of praise.